RVCC-IDMX/about-me-ArtemisMacDuffie/README.md

 ### Navigation scheme

-A navigation bar is implemented, and page layout is an important element of the page design.
+A navigation bar that responds to screen size is implemented, and page layout is an important element of the page design.

+### Web image formatting

+The page uses original SVG files and favicons.

 ## Color scheme